solana-developers/helpers/README.md

 ];
 ```

-This a good way to assert your onchain programs returned particular logs during unit tests.
+This a good way to assert your onchain programs return particular logs during unit tests.

 ## node.js specific helpers

-### getKeypairFromFile
+### Get a keypair from a keypair file

+`getKeypairFromFile(filename)`

 Gets a keypair from a file - the format must be the same as [Solana CLI](https://docs.solana.com/wallet-guide/file-system-wallet) uses, ie, a JSON array of numbers: